pchalamet/NTerraform/README.md

 NTerraform aims at writing F# instead of *terraform* syntax.
 It's a POC as of now but looks really promising.

 Pros:
-* F# syntax is easier to grasp and open new configuration opportunities
+* F# syntax is easier to grasp and offers new opportunities
 * fully typed and completion ready !

 Cons: